Salesforce Marketing Reporting for a Management Level Audience

-Marketing is often ridiculed as a function for being too ‘fluffy’, with an outdated reputation that marketers grab leads that happen to bite the bait from a widely cast net.
-ABM puts a stop to these ’spray and pray’ approaches and gives legitimacy to marketing plans by showing a thoughtful and targeted approach to engaging Prospects.
+Marketing is often ridiculed for being too ‘fluffy’, with an outdated reputation that marketers grab leads that happen to bite the bait from a widely cast net.
+ABM puts a stop to these ’spray and pray’ approaches and gives legitimacy to marketing plans by showing a thoughtful and targeted approach to engaging prospects.

-As part of the Spring ’20 release, the Engagement History Dashboard on Campaigns will now include account engagement.
-Based on which leads and contacts are associated to your campaign as Campaign Members, the chart totals up those activities, and splits them by account (or company, as according to the notes, this is including both leads and contacts).
+Engagement History Dashboard on Campaigns include account engagement.
+Based on which Leads and Contacts are associated to your Campaign (as Campaign Members), the chart totals up those activities, and splits them by Account.

-Also (a bonus!) behind the scenes, there are now stronger data relationships between accounts and campaigns.
+Also, behind the scenes, there are now stronger data relationships between Accounts and Campaigns.
 Related lists will show:

-- Which accounts are related to a campaign (on the campaign view)
+- Which Accounts are related to a Campaign (on the Campaign page).

-- Which campaigns are related to an account (on the account view)
+- Which Campaigns are related to an Account (on the Account page).

-Aside from all these new features, how about you revisit good ol’ fashioned Prospect Grading?
-By setting up your Grading model to favour Prospects with job titles that fit your ideal customer profile, you can quickly separate out ‘A Grade’ Leads from the less relevant.
+Aside from all these new features, how about you revisit good ol’ fashioned prospect grading?
+By setting up your grading model to favour prospects with job titles that fit your ideal customer profile, you can quickly separate out the ‘A grade’ from the less relevant.
 Use a blended scoring and grading model to prove that marketing efforts are getting your organisation in front of these target buyers.

-When this topic came up on the Pardot Trailblazer Community Group, call abandonment was one suggested approach.
+When this topic came up on the Trailblazer Community Group, call abandonment was one suggested approach.